dabby9734/intelligent-EMB/README.md

 ## Introduction

+✨ Responsive ✨ Fast ✨ Secure ✨ Easy to use ✨ Open source ✨

 iEMB is a blazingly fast, easy to use client for i-EMB.
 With a near perfect score on lighthouse, it is light years ahead of i-EMB in terms of speed.

-It also has a pleasing user interface, which is responsive and changes based on your display size.
+It also has a pleasing user interface, which is responsive and adapt to your display size.
 (No more squinting at tiny text meant for the desktop on your phone!)

+All source code is available on Github, allowing fellow programmers to evaluate the security of the system and report any vulnerabilities.

 ## Features